-at 1245 ("If the Legislature clearly states that a threshold limitation on a statute's scope shall count as jurisdictional, then courts and litigants will be duly instructed.")).
+The exhaustion requirement in 26 U.S.C. § 7422 is jurisdictional, based on the plain language of the statute.
+Lindsey, 2006 U.S. Dist.
+LEXIS 58657, at 37 (citing Arbaugh, 126 S. Ct. at 1245 ("If the Legislature clearly states that a threshold limitation on a statute's scope shall count as jurisdictional, then courts and litigants will be duly instructed.")).
 "By its plain terms, the provision precludes a civil action from proceeding in federal court before the plaintiff files a refund claim with the Secretary of the Treasury and complies with the administrative procedures adopted by the Secretary."
 Lindsey, 2006 U.S. Dist.
 LEXIS 58657, at 37.

-Again, the form Complaint asserts only in the most conclusory fashion that Mr. Bennett has satisfied the exhaustion requirement.
-See Compl. ¶¶ 6, 24, 29.
-In response to the motion to dismiss, Mr. Bennett does not contest that he failed to exhaust his administrative remedies.
+Again, the form Complaint asserts only in the most conclusory fashion that Mr. Kim has satisfied the exhaustion requirement.
+See Compl. ¶¶ 6, 16, 24.
+In response to the motion to dismiss, Mr. Kim does not contest that he failed to exhaust his administrative remedies.
 He provides no specific information in any pleading regarding the dates or contents of these alleged administrative claims for a refund.
 Moreover, a suit for refund of taxes may not be maintained in any court unless a claim for refund has been filed, Dalm, 494 U.S. at 602, and the taxpayer has fully paid the tax assessment, Flora v.
 United States, 362 U.S. 145, 177 (1960).
-Mr. Bennett seeks an injunction to prevent the IRS from collecting taxes due.
-This implies that Mr. Bennett, in fact, has not fully paid the tax assessments.2 Since he has not fully paid, he may not maintain a suit for a refund.
+Mr. Kim seeks an injunction to prevent the IRS from collecting taxes due.
+This implies that Mr. Kim in fact has not fully paid the tax assessments.
+Since he has not fully paid, he may not maintain a suit for a refund.
 See id.
-Thus, because this Court does not have jurisdiction over Mr. Bennett's refund claim, the refund claim will be dismissed for lack of subject matter jurisdiction under Federal Rule of Civil Procedure 12(b)(1).
+Thus, this Court does not have jurisdiction over Mr. Kim's refund claim, and the refund claim will be dismissed for lack of subject matter jurisdiction under Federal Rule of Civil Procedure 12(b)(1).